irenelam22/TinySearchEngine/indexer/DESIGN.md

 5. Point the indexer at a page in that site, and explore at depths 0, 1, 2, 3, 4, 5.
 Verify that the files created match expectations using Professor Zhou's files.

-6. Point the indexer at our Wikipedia playground.
+6. Point the indexer at the Wikipedia playground.
 Explore at depths 0, 1, 2.
 Verify that the files created match expectations using Professor Zhou's files.

 7. More tests as needed!
+(In this case, on the toscrape playground.)

+(Note: Only tests with verifiable results (e.g. available on Professor Zhou's answer key) were tested to ensure the accuracy of results.)